-A cashier dismisses the added security of the new chip credit card technology, oblivious to her own role in divulging more personal information about herself than a credit card transaction would reveal.
+A cashier dismisses the added security of the chip credit card technology, oblivious to her own role in divulging more personal information about herself than a credit card transaction could ever reveal.

 MURDER WITH A TWIST - A Prohibition Era Who-Done-It in One Act